 Welcome Remarks for Constitution Day Naturalization Ceremony

 Good morning!
 Welcome to the Rotunda of the National Archives.
-First and foremost congratulations to our 30 new citizens!
-And thank you to the Capitol Hill Montessori School at Logan for that wonderful recitation of the Preamble to the Constitution.
+First and foremost congratulations to our 31 new citizens!
+And thanks to the Alice Deal Middle School for that wonderful recitation of the Preamble to the Constitution.

-The National Archives is proud to host this naturalization ceremony each year with the Department of Homeland Security, the U.S. Citizenship and Immigration Services, and the U.S. District Courts for the District of Columbia.
+The National Archives is proud to host this naturalization ceremony each year with the Department of Homeland Security, the United States Citizenship and Immigration Services, and the United States District Courts for the District of Columbia.

 Over to my right is the Declaration of Independence, the parchment that our Founding Fathers signed in 1776 in Philadelphia setting us free from England.
 It took courage for them to sign it.
 They risked their lives, their families’ lives, and all they owned.
 We have them to thank for the freedoms we enjoy today.

 And to my left is the Bill of Rights, the first 10 amendments to the Constitution.
 These first 10 spell out the basic personal rights and freedoms that are guaranteed to every American.
 This now includes you!
 They include freedom of speech, religion, and the press; the right to petition the government; the right to bear arms; and the right to due process of law and a speedy and fair trial.
 You will exercise these rights every day.

 These three documents, these Charters of Freedom, make up our foundation as U.S. citizens.

 I am the grandson of Italian immigrants and great-grandson of Irish immigrants.
 Using passenger lists here at the National Archives, I discovered that my grandfather, Paolo Ferriero, at age 15, arrived in Boston from Naples aboard the ship Commonwealth on March 22, 1903.
 My grandmother, Antonia Giorgio, also from Naples, arrived on March 8, 1909, aboard the Romantic.